Shady Oak Cine

 - Nov 7, 2008 — Shady Oak Theater being demolished

-By looking at this theater, you wonder how it got the name of Shady Oak.
+By looking at this theatre, you wonder how it got the name of Shady Oak.
 It is surrounded by nothing but concrete and steel buildings, but it started as an airdome shaded by oak trees, thus giving the airdome its name.

 The Shady Oak Theatre, located in the St. Louis suburb of Clayton at the intersection of Forsyth Boulevard and Hanley Road, has the warmth of an intimate cozy theatre.
 It has always shown movies up it’s closing.